Jbleezy/BO1-Reimagined/README.md

 * Can be killed by the Wave Gun
 * No longer affected by explosive damage scaling
 * Decreased damage from 60 to 50
+* No longer teleports players that activate a jump pad between the time of being grabbed and when they would have been teleported
+* Now kills any zombies nearby when Cosmonaut explodes
+* Removed name above Cosmonaut's head
+* Now dies if trapped in a zone due to the excavator being active
 * Fixed a bug where the Cosmonaut would get stuck in place if spawned in while a player was on the jump pads
 * Fixed a bug where the Cosmonaut would be attracted towards a Gersch Device and move faster than intended after the Pack-a-Punch gates had been hacked
-* Cosmonaut no longer teleports players that activate a jump pad between the time of being grabbed and when they would have been teleported
-* Now kills any zombies nearby when Cosmonaut explodes
-* Removed name above Cosmonaut's head

 ## Maps
 * Easter egg songs can now be reactivated once the song is over